Manuel Pablo

-Manuel Pablo García Díaz (born 25 January 1976), known as Manuel Pablo, is a Spanish retired professional footballer who played mainly as a right-back.
-He is currently manager of Deportivo Fabril.
+Manuel Pablo García Díaz (born 25 January 1976), known as Manuel Pablo, is a Spanish former professional footballer who played mainly as a right-back.
+He is currently manager of Primera Federación club Deportivo Fabril.

 He spent most of his career with Deportivo, appearing in 482 official matches and notably winning the 1999–2000 La Liga.
 With stamina as his main asset, he also represented Spain on 13 occasions.